 There are many benefits to being a distance learner.
 One of them is being able to use the information on the internet as a resource to complete course work.
 However, knowing when and what information can be used in assignments is vital and an essential part of understanding copyright rules.

 Your first stop should always be the Pace University Library.
-Pace University’s library has many online databases and resources that you can link to from your Blackboard course without concern of violating any copyright rules.
+Pace University’s library has many online databases and resources that you can link to from your Classes course without concern of violating any copyright rules.
 Please visit The Library Resources & Services for Teaching Online page.
-In addition the Library also has many copyright resources.
 The library may also assist with obtaining permissions to use copyrighted materials that they do not currently own.

 Below are a few links to get you started on understanding copyright.